Everything You Need to Know about Development in the Crowsnest Pass

 The Crowsnest Pass Development Office can provide information on the Land Use Bylaw, required development permits, and the timeline to make sure your new dream home, addition, or renovation is approved appropriately, perhaps saving you time and frustration as you develop your project.
 The most up-to-date Land Use Bylaw can be found on the Oldman River Regional Services Commission (ORRSC) website.
 ORRSC provides planning, GIS, and subdivision services to member municipalities in Southern Alberta.
 For development matters, contact the Development Office by e-mail development@crowsnestpass.com or by phone at 403-563-2202.

-Development Permit Application Form
+Development Permit Application Form - RESIDENTIAL

 Crowsnest Pass PUBLIC GIS ACCESS: